wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Major Maintenance Update.
+Code tweaks and a bug fix for full compatibility with WordPress Version 4.2.0 and WP e-Commerce Version 3.9.3

 = 1.2.0 =
 Major Version upgrade!
 Upgrade now for 1 important bug fix, 2 Tweaks and full front end conversion to Sass #dynamic {stylesheets}.